 Think about it for a second, everything you do online is connected to your email address.
 Whether it be online banking or something as simple as signing up for any online service, you’ll have to provide an email address to get started.
 Once you get registered, you usually get your account details such as username and password emailed back to you.

 If a hacker gains access to your emails, all hell can break loose.
-According to VPNRanks, about 92% of malware is delivered through emails.
+About 92% of malware is delivered through emails.
 That’s an alarming figure.

 If a hacker gains access to your account, they can obtain sensitive information such as account credentials, personal information, and even steal your identity.

 Now you must be thinking, how on earth can someone read my emails when no one knows my password?